-These funds are used to report resources legally restricted such that only earnings, and not principal, may be expended.
-Amounts in the Permanent Fund may only be spent in support of the District's programs and may not be used to the benefits of any individual.
+These funds are used to report resources that are legally restricted such that only earnings, and not principal, may be expended.
+Amounts in the Permanent Fund may only be spent in support of the District's programs and may not be used to the benefit of any individual.